Samuel-2626/django-lang/article.md

 You defined the available languages (English, French, Spanish) for `django-parler`.
 You also specify English to be the default language and finally indicate that `django-parler` should not hide untranslated content.

+**What to know?**

-**django_parler** provides a TranslatableModel model class and a TranslatedFields wrapper to translate model fields.
+1. `django_parler` provides a **TranslatableModel** model class and a **TranslatedFields** wrapper to translate model fields.

-**django_parler** manages translations by generating another model for each translatable model.
+1. `django_parler` manages translations by generating another model for each translatable model.

-Since, Django uses a separate table for translations, then are some features that you can't use.
+> Since, Django uses a separate table for translations, then are some features that you can't use.

-**django_parler** integrates smoothly with the Django administration site.
-It includes a TranslatableAdmin class that overrides the ModelAdmin class provided by Django to manage translations.
+1. `django_parler` integrates smoothly with the Django administration site.
+It includes a **TranslatableAdmin** class that overrides the ModelAdmin class provided by Django to manage translations.

-It's important to note that this migration deletes the previous existing fields from your models.
+Note that this migration deletes the previous existing fields from your models.

 ```py
 from django.db import models